 Hope Hall recognizes the importance of the body/mind connection in the development and wellness of each individual; therefore, we place high value on nutrition education, physical activity, and healthy nutritional practices and strive to provide each student with opportunities that promote life – long wellness.

 Participation in Hope Hall’s Wellness Program is encouraged.
 Any ideas, concerns, comments, etc. can be shared at the Hope Hall School Wellness Team quarterly meetings.
-All meeting dates and times are posted below on this page.

 Hope Hall School Wellness Committee

-Hope Hall’s Wellness Committee is composed of the Athletic Director, Cafeteria Coordinator, School Counselor, School Nurse, Principals, student(s) and parent(s).
+Hope Hall’s Wellness Committee is composed of the Athletic Director, Cafeteria Coordinator, School Counselors, School Nurse, Principals, student(s) and parent(s).
 The School Wellness Committee develops plans to meet goals in the areas of nutrition education, physical activities, and healthy nutritional practices.
 The Committee submits annual reports on progress in these areas for review by the Executive Director and the Finance Director.
 The primary function of the Executive Director and Finance Director is to ensure goals are being met and ensure compliance with the Federal and State guidelines for school wellness.

 - Provide opportunities for physical activity for each student that exceeds the present physical education program;